 Encourage discussion using simple, interactive graphs.

-Your kids will love these special first day activities because they’re absolute fun and a bit different from most back-to-school tasks.
+Students love these type of first day of school activities for elementary because they’re absolute fun and a bit different from most back to school tasks.

 Example 1: How Many Syllables Are in Your Name? graph